cardo-podcast/cardo/README.md

 ## Overview

 Cardo is a podcast client for desktop, inspired on Android's [Antennapod](https://antennapod.org/).
-Cardo could be synchonized with Antennapod and other apps using [Nextcloud Gppoder](https://github.com/thrillfall/nextcloud-gpodder/).
+Cardo could be synchonized with Antennapod and other apps using [Nextcloud Gppoder](https://github.com/thrillfall/nextcloud-gpodder/) and [Gpodder/Opodsync](https://github.com/kd2org/opodsync).

 ![1](assets/readme/1.png)